StardustCollective/constellation-ledger-native-app/docs/guide.md

 ## Connect your Ledger to Constellation Javascript CLI.

-### With your Ledger connected to your computer, ask the Constellation Javascript CLI to show your address.
+### With your Ledger connected to your computer, pull up a command line interface that can run constellationjs.

 ## View Account Balance
 ### To view the account balance, run the below command.